happo/happo.io/README.md

 };
 ```

+Happo.io will do its best to run chunks in parallel, but there's no guarantee.
+The `chunks` option also has some overhead.
+If your test suite isn't large,
+using more than one chunk might actually slow things down.

+### Target `maxHeight`

 You can also use `maxHeight` to override the default max height used by Happo
 workers (5000 pixels).
 This is useful if you're taking screenshots of long
 components/pages in your test suite.
 An example: